-Seniors: Staying healthy, feeling good and doing the things that are important to us make each day enjoyable.
 We do not want our seniors to suffer needlessly.
+Staying healthy, feeling good and doing the things that you enjoy and that are important to us make each day better.

-We provide gentle and safe techniques that can benefit even those with arthritis.
+We provide gentle and safe techniques that can benefit even those with arthritis or osteoporosis.
 Our goal is to help you keep doing the things you love.

 Chiropractic is the most frequently utilized type of complementary and alternative care for seniors.
 Chiropractic care can be used to reduce pain, restore mobility, optimize function, improve flexibility and prevent unnecessary disability.

 Benefits for Seniors: 1, 2, 3, 4

 - Improved Range of Motion